ABOUT THIS PUBLICATION

 CHANGES IN THIS ISSUE

-Proportions and percentages cited in the publication text have been rounded up/down to the nearest whole number.
+Proportions, percentages, rates and ratios cited in the publication text have been rounded up/down to the nearest whole number.

 INFORMATION ON ABS CRIME AND JUSTICE STATISTICS

 Details of other ABS publications relating to crime and justice statistics can be found in the Related Information tab.
-For links related to non-ABS publications refer to paragraph 98 of the Explanatory Notes.
+For non-ABS publications refer to the Explanatory Notes.

 The ABS acknowledges the valuable contribution of the staff of the various agencies that provide the data that are presented in this publication, the Board of Management of the National Crime Statistics Unit, the National Crime Statistics Advisory Group and the Police Statisticians’ Group.